 Our continued commitment to providing safe access to health care

-In light of the recent decision by the U.S. Department of Health and Human Services to roll back gender-based discrimination protections in the Affordable Care Act, University Health Service (UHS) affirms our position that health care services should not discriminate in any way, whether this be on age; race/ethnicity, sex; sexual orientation; gender (including gender identity); marital status; physical size; religious, spiritual or cultural identity; psychological/physical/learning disability; socioeconomic status; or veteran status.
+University Health Service (UHS) affirms our position that health care services should not discriminate in any way, whether this be on age; race/ethnicity, sex; sexual orientation; gender (including gender identity); marital status; physical size; religious, spiritual or cultural identity; psychological/physical/learning disability; socioeconomic status; or veteran status.
 This is consistent with the long-held values of cultural inclusion, respect, and equality that UHS holds.

 UHS and the University of Michigan remain committed to our non-discrimination policy, which outlines that patients and employees cannot be discriminated against based on sex, sexual orientation, gender identity or expression.
-UHS will continue to provide safe access to affirming, inclusive, quality health care for our University of Michigan campus, including all LGBTQ+ students, faculty, and staff.
+UHS will continue to provide safe access to affirming, inclusive, quality health care for our University of Michigan campus, including all LGBTQIA+ students, faculty, and staff.

 The Gender Affirming Care team

-We know that supporting trans and non-binary health means so much more than gender-affirming care, and you are invited to schedule with these or other UHS providers for your general primary health care needs.
+We know that supporting trans and gender-diverse health means so much more than gender-affirming care, and you are invited to schedule with these or other UHS providers for your general primary health care needs.

 Gender Affirming Care team services